 Consider gifting real estate the the Western Museum.

-If you would like to donate a work of art or an artifact to the Museum please contact Mary Ann Igna, Curator of Exhibitions and Education at 928-684-2272.
+If you would like to donate a work of art or an artifact to the Museum please contact Mary Ann Igna, Deputy Director and Curator at 928-684-2272.
 Be sure to have detailed object information (artist, title, date, medium, dimensions) and a photo of the work.
 If the Museum is interested in acquiring the piece, the Curator will guide you through that process and provide answers to your appraisal and tax questions.
 Although the work may be artistically significant, not all pieces are appropriate for the Museum’s collection.
 The Desert Caballeros Western Museum does not accept works without proper evaluation and will not accept donations made at the Visitor Services (admissions) desk or receptionist desk in the Administration Building.

 You can support the Museum with silent auction items (gift certificates, food, beverages), services such as advertising or printing, or tangible items such as office furniture and computer equipment.